chitano/n8nselfhosting/README.md

 curl -fsSL https://get.docker.com -o get-docker.sh
 sudo sh ./get-docker.sh --dry-run

-Now your will have docker installed in your debian server.

 ```

+Now you will have docker installed in your ubuntu server.

 ### 2. Clone this Repository